wildfly/quickstart/README.md

         (a):

     At the prompt, press enter to take the default Management User
-4. You see the following response:
+4. You should see the following response:

         Enter the details of the new user to add.
         Realm (ManagementRealm) :